Humanities & Social Sciences Research

 School of Law - Sarah Lane

-School of Politics, International Relations and Philosophy - Caroline Merritt
+School of Politics, Philosophy, International Relations & Environment (SPIRE) - Caroline Merritt

 School of Social Science and Public Policy - Krystyna Manifold